-Leaders often find themselves swamped by the demands of a large project portfolio, with some projects failing to meet expectations, challenging decisions or issues brought forward from direct reports, and increasing expectations from above.
-This situation can lead to a neglect of persistent structural challenges that affect several projects and influence positioning for future business, despite these issues not being directly resolvable by the projects themselves.
-In small endeavors, when this decay occurs at the lowest level of the organization, it is often dismissed as overreach, whereas in major endeavors, it is tagged with the label bureaucracy.
+Leaders often find themselves swamped by the demands of a large portfolio of endeavors, with some failing to meet expectations, while others face challenging decisions or issues, all under pressure of increasing expectations as delays accumulate.
+Such situations can lead to a neglect of persistent structural challenges that affect multiple endeavors and influence positioning for future growth, despite these issues not being directly resolvable themselves.
+In small endeavors, when this decay occurs at the lowest level of the organization, it is often dismissed as overreach, whereas in major endeavors, it may be tagged with the label bureaucracy as if inevitable.

 Since few endeavors have cash to burn, the aggregate resources available must be allocated within whatever resource bargains the business can afford.
-Within this context, they must make prudent investments across their full portfolio of projects for the endeavor.
-Inevitably, the evolving constraints imposed internally and externally can lead to resource shortages on some projects and surpluses on others, despite the best efforts of project teams.
+Within this context, they must make prudent investments across their full portfolio.
+Inevitably, the evolving constraints imposed internally and externally can lead to resource shortages on some efforts and surpluses on others, despite the best efforts of sponsors and teams.

-Project resources can be squandered through many pathways, such as ineffective planning, poor oversight, and careless execution.
+The resources needed by endeavors can be squandered over many pathways - ineffective planning, poor oversight, and careless execution.
 These issues not only drain resources but also undermine efforts to prevent such waste.
-To conserve valuable resources, it's crucial to standardize priorities and status reporting across multiple projects, fostering trust and promoting positive practices throughout the initiative.
+To conserve valuable resources, it's crucial to standardize priorities and status reporting across multiple endeavors, fostering trust and promoting positive practices throughout the initiative.

-Projects will often be implemented through a series of phases that provide incremental delivery of functionality or quality over time.
+Instead, endeavors should be implemented through a series of phases that provide incremental delivery of functionality and quality over time.
 In such cases, these phases should begin with an unambiguous definition of the minimum viable product for the effort and follow with phases that draw from a balanced set of trade-offs between features, available resource allocations, and product quality over the available time horizon that is dictated by business needs.

-Sponsors expect leaders to actively collaborate and steadily lessen the uncertainties tied to project costs, improve the delivery of necessary outcomes, and ensure these outcomes meet the changing needs of stakeholders.
-If not effectively managed, these uncertainties can compromise a project's success and indirectly affect other projects within the portfolio.
+Sponsors expect leaders to actively collaborate and steadily lessen the uncertainties tied to costs, improve the delivery of necessary outcomes, and ensure these outcomes meet the changing needs of stakeholders.
+If not effectively managed, these uncertainties can compromise an endeavor's success and indirectly affect others within the portfolio.
 To meet these expectations, these leaders must embrace a common framework for communicating and evaluating opportunities and risks.

 Review gates can be a key element of such frameworks by providing mechanisms to assure that the decisions and actions associated with such collaboration are understood, accepted, and will be supported by those responsible or affected by such decisions.
-The primary purpose of these review gates should be to determine whether to authorize continued expenditures on each project as previously planned or instead adjust priorities or resources with respect to others who also need these resources.
-This is particularly important at the fuzzy front end of new projects when any business's investments rely upon the often-tenuous credibility of project proposals and often-limited evidence available on expected performance for similar efforts.
+The primary purpose of these review gates should be to determine whether to authorize continued investments on each endeavor as previously planned or instead adjust priorities or resources with respect to others competing for these resources.
+This is particularly important at the fuzzy front end of new efforts when any business's investments rely upon the often-tenuous credibility of narratives and often-limited evidence available for decision-making.

 Gate reviews should be scheduled to support the incremental commitments of resources through each subsequent decision gate.
-In this way, funding for the project's total lifecycle should depend upon the accomplishments achieved, and an extrapolation of this record of accomplishment going forward.
+In this way, funding for the endeavor's total lifecycle should depend upon the accomplishments achieved, and an extrapolation of this record of accomplishment going forward.
 Each gate review should also confirm that quality criteria for that gate have been achieved.
-These reviews should also verify that prior project deliverables meet expectations, are available, and are consistent with defined decision criteria.
-Finally, the status of outstanding risks and issues must be reviewed to assure that risks are being adequately mitigated, and to assure that these issues will continue to be mitigated and resolved as the project continues.
+These reviews should also verify that prior accomplishments meet expectations, are available, and are consistent with defined decision criteria.
+Finally, the status of outstanding risks and issues must be reviewed to assure that risks are being adequately mitigated, and to assure that these issues will continue to be mitigated and resolved as the endeavor continues.

-In Balancing Opportunities and Risks in Component-based Software Development, Barry Boehm and Jesal Bhuta describe the critical use of 'pass/fail feasibility evidence descriptions' which determine whether continued investments in the project are warranted:
+In Balancing Opportunities and Risks in Component-based Software Development, Barry Boehm and Jesal Bhuta describe the critical use of 'pass/fail feasibility evidence descriptions' which determine whether continued investments in the endeavor are warranted:

 Evidence provided by the developer and validated by independent experts that if the system is built to the specified architecture, it will: